AtillaTahak/hotelreservaion/README.md

 > Description the project.

 ## Built With

-- Major languages
+- Major languages: Go
-- Frameworks
+- Frameworks : Fiber
-- Technologies used
+- Technologies used : Docker

 ## Live Demo (if available)